shanenak/tetris-calendar/README.md

 ## Implementation

 This quick implementation was built with React.js, Redux, and JavaScript.

-Efficiency was the main constraint and was not fully optimized within the short development time frame.
-Currently, some dates do not result in a true solution to the problem as they are missing one or two of the tetris pieces.
-Additionally, a calculation limit is placed, so not all solutions are generated.
-Further study will be done to increase performance and effectiveness and reduce latency.
+Efficiently finding solutions was the main challenge and was not fully optimized within the short development time frame.
+Initially, I attempted with a brute force method with a calculation limit to reduce latency.
+This method consistently placed at least 7 of the 8 blocks in a reasonable time frame.
+Rather than doing a sensitivity analysis to try to improve the performance, I switched to recursion.
+This method requires loading time, but always results in a complete solution (all 8 pieces are placed).